-The Business Trial Group handles employment litigation for both businesses and individuals.
+The Business Trial Group handles employment litigation for both businesses and individuals on a contingency-fee basis.
 Common employment cases include contract disputes, wrongful termination claims, and compensation and benefits disputes.

 - Unpaid commissions